Dobob1022/youtube-subscribe-downloader-restful/README.md

 ## Welcome to the This Toy-Project!

-Every communication must be RESTful API!
+Every communication will use RESTful API and JSON!

 ### Used Library

-Backend - Python(Flask),yt_dlp
+Backend - Python(Flask),yt_dlp,ETC...

 Frontend - HTML+Bootstrap+Jquery